jonhue/modalist/README.md

 #### Fullscreen modals

-You are able to add the `modalist--full-screen` class to your modals to make them full screen.
+Add the `modalist--full-screen` class to your modals to make them full screen.

 #### Custom styles

-You can include a custom version of the Modalist [theme](src/modalist-theme.sass) in your project.
+You can include a custom version of the [default Modalist theme](src/themes/_default.sass) in your project.
 Customizing the main styles is not advised.

 ---

-## To Do
+## To do

-[Here](https://github.com/jonhue/modalist.js/projects/1) is the full list of current projects.
+We use [GitHub projects](https://github.com/jonhue/modalist/projects/1) to coordinate the work on this project.

-To propose your ideas, initiate the discussion by adding a [new issue](https://github.com/jonhue/modalist.js/issues/new).
+To propose your ideas, initiate the discussion by adding a [new issue](https://github.com/jonhue/modalist/issues/new).

 ---